Access by Shuttle Bus Only

 Although still very beautiful, Bandelier backcountry was heavily impacted by the Las Conchas Fire of 2011 which burned more than 60% of the park.
 Massive flooding in all park canyons followed and many trails were damaged or destroyed.
 Park trail staff has been hard at work making repairs but recurring flooding has continued to cause damage.
-Past landmarks are gone and some trails are very difficult to follow.
+Past landmarks are gone and some trails are very difficult to follow or completely destroyed.
 Shade is much less available than in the past.
 Please check at the visitor center for current conditions before hiking in the backcountry.

 Did You Know?